MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-validate-templates.md

 >[!NOTE]
 > If you update your integrated system, or add any new services or virtual extensions, you should run this module again.

 1. Make sure you have connectivity to Azure Stack.
-These steps can be performed from the Azure Stack Development Kit (ASDK) host, or you can use a [VPN](../asdk/asdk-connect.md#connect-to-azure-stack-using-vpn) to connect from your workstation.
+These steps can be done from the Azure Stack Development Kit (ASDK) host, or you can use a [VPN](../asdk/asdk-connect.md#connect-to-azure-stack-using-vpn) to connect from your workstation.
 2. Import the **AzureRM.CloudCapabilities** PowerShell module:

     ```powershell